Grand Duchy of Posen: Religion

 According to contemporary statistics of 1825 the population consisted of the 65.6% Roman Catholics, 28.1% Protestants and 6.3% Jews.
-The Roman Catholic congregations formed part of the Ecclesiastical Province of Gnesen-Posen led by Primates of Poland, a Roman Catholic jurisdiction formed in 1821 by merging the archdioceses of Gniezno and Poznań, separated again in 1946.
+The Roman Catholic congregations formed part of the Ecclesiastical Province of Gnesen-Posen led by the Primate of Poland, a Roman Catholic jurisdiction formed in 1821 by merging the archdiocese of Gniezno and Poznań.
 The bulk of the Lutheran and Reformed (Calvinist) congregations became part of the Ecclesiastical Province of Posen within the Evangelical Church in Prussia after 1817, with the congregations usually retaining their previous separate confessions.
-With the persisting resistance of some Lutherans against this administrative Prussian Union of churches the Evangelical Lutheran Church in Prussia emerged in 1841, government-recognised in 1845, with about 3,000 Old Lutherans in several congregations spread in the area of the grand duchy.
+With the persisting resistance of some Lutherans against the administrative Prussian Union of churches, the Evangelical Lutheran Church in Prussia emerged in 1841.
+It was recognized by the government in 1845, with about 3,000 Old Lutherans in several congregations spread across the area of the grand duchy.
 Jewish religious life was organised in about 130 congregations spread all over the grand duchy.
 Since the government tolerated Judaism, but did not recognise it, no Jewish umbrella organisation, comparable to those of the Christian denominations or the former Council of Four Lands, forbidden in 1764, did emerge in the grand duchy.
 The migration of Posen Jews to Prussia was mostly blocked until 1850, when they were finally naturalised.